Our agreement with you

 20. Data protection

-The Organiser is committed to protecting your privacy and information.
-The information that we use is for the purpose of fulfilling our contract as an Organiser.
-Information that you provide us will be held on Travel Department’s computers (and in other ways) for use by us for the following purposes:-
+Information that you provide us will be held on Travel Department’s systems for use by us for the following purposes:-

 (i) Booking Information